Central Valley family creates nonprofit for families of homicide, hit-and-run victims

 FRESNO, Calif.
-(KGPE) – A Central Valley family is putting together a nonprofit to help local families pay the final expenses of homicide victims.
+(KSEE) – A Central Valley family is putting together a nonprofit to help local families pay the final expenses of homicide victims.

 “I’ve discovered now it’s time to help other people heal,” said Paul Osegueda, who lost his daughter, Courtney, in a hit-and-run crash last February in Oakland.